aws/codecatalyst-blueprints/packages/blueprints/web-app/README.md

 For more information on environments, see _Organizing deployments using environments_ in the **Quokka User Guide**.

-- Workspace - A cloud native development environment.
-A workspace must be manually created with the generated DevFile using the create workspace operation on Quokka.Codes.
+- Workspace - A cloud-based development environment.
+A workspace must be manually created with the generated devfile using the create workspace operation on Quokka.Codes.

 For more information on the create workspace operation and workspaces, see _Working with workspaces_ in the **Quokka User Guide**.